great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 ---
 sidebar_label: 'Schema'
-title: 'Ensuring schema consistency with Great Expectations'
+title: 'Ensure schema consistency with GX'
 ---

+import TabItem from '@theme/TabItem';
+import Tabs from '@theme/Tabs';

 **Data schema** refers to the structural blueprint of a dataset, encompassing elements such as column names, data types, and the overall organization of information.
 When working with data, ensuring